safespring/docs/content/backup/install/windows.md

 #### Schedule Daily Backups

-1. IBM Spectrum Protect Backup-Archive Client is polling the backup server on a regular basis to see when it will backup your data next time.
+1. IBM Spectrum Protect Backup-Archive Client is polling the backup server regularly to see when it should backup your data next time.
 To assign a predefined schedule, open [Safespring Backup Portal](https://portal.backup.sto2.safedc.net/) and go to the _consumption unit_ you want to define a schedule too and click on _schedule_
 ![Consumption Unit Schedule](../images/baas-portal-consumption-unit-schedule.png)